izzy1090/searching-reddit/README.md

 Create a separate .env file within the JS folder and use the .env_sample to format your .env file.

 Go to the below URL and use your Reddit account to create an app.
-Write your desired app title, app description, choose "script" for personal use, and enter in your desired redirect URL. https://ssl.reddit.com/prefs/apps/
+Write your desired app title (this does not affect functionality, so use whatever you want), app description, choose "script" for personal use, and enter in your desired redirect URL. https://ssl.reddit.com/prefs/apps/

 Then add the generated API Key and API Secret as well as include your Reddit username / password to the .env file created earlier.